-- be in writing and be dated - state that it is an application under the statutory right to request - specify the change applied for and the proposed date for the change to become effective - explain what effect, if any, the employee considers the change would have on the employer and how any such effect might be dealt with - state whether the employee has made a previous request and, if so, when.
+- be in writing and be dated - state that it is an application under the statutory right to request - specify the change applied for and the proposed date for the change to become effective - state whether the employee has made a previous request and, if so, when.

-An employee who has already made one application cannot make a further application to the same employer for a period of 12 months (although there is nothing to prevent an employee from making additional requests informally).
+An employee who has already made two applications cannot make a further application to the same employer for a period of 12 months (although there is nothing to prevent an employee from making additional requests informally).
+An employee also cannot make a new application while a previous application with the same employer is still in process.